camspiers/silverstripe-haml/README.md

 Currently SilverStripe haml is in development so it isn't available through packagist (nor are my customisations needed from `MtHaml`).

 After completing this step, navigate in Terminal or similar to the SilverStripe root directory and run `composer install` or `composer update` depending on whether or not you have composer already in use.

-##Overview

-SilverStripe haml is implemented by compiling `ss.haml` files into `.ss` template files.
-In haml you can implement anything you can in straight `.ss` files.

-SilverStripe haml provides two main mechanisms for compilation:

-* A grunt build process which uses `grunt-contrib-watch` to watch your `.ss.haml` files for changes and compile when changed.
-* A SilverStripe controller executable via `sake` or url.

 ##Getting started